laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 In order to use the list, do the same steps that you did in the section "How to use the blocklist", but instead of using the other url, use ```https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/additional_list_nuclear.txt```

 There ya go!
-Happy searching!
+Happy searching and happy new year to all!!

 ## Special thanks